rjcommand/FISH_6002_major_assignment/README.md

 19	| SWO	| Xiphias gladius	| Swordfish	| Espadon	| Pez espada |

 ### Stocks
 The stocks or managment units for each species.
+An "X" indicates that a species is present in a given management unit.

 Stock |ALB|BET|BFT|BUM|SAI|SKJ|SWO|WHM|YFT|
 ---|---|---|---|---|---|---|---|---|---|